Once more into the fray. Into the last good fight I’ll ever know. Live and die on this day.

 Today, thanks to working things out with an awesome dude from Disney PR, I make it into the press showing of the game.

 The first part is a simple presentation in the theater shown above.
 There’s two areas open: The Shoal, an underwater level, and The Press, an industrial level.
 The Shoal is shown off in this theater demo.
 When the game starts, we’re staring at a simple, boring section of ocean.
 Your cursor, called the Muse, is your means of interacting with the world.
-The goal with each stage is that bringing music to the ocean will bring it to life.
+The goal with each stage is that bringing music to the ocean will spring it to life.
 Finding the stages means finding the life.
 Waving your hand over a suspicious piece of anemone reveals seahorses.
 Interacting some more, waving over each of the horses plays a note.
 Keep waving, they ride the anemone around like a carousel, giving you magic, which is how you gauge your progress.
 The more magic you create, the better.
 Eventually, your interactions reveal a sea turtle, and the demo stage: Bohemian Rhapsody.
 And thus, the fun begins.

 The backgrounds are currently a blank slate, full of stars, swirling color.
 You play parts of the song exactly as Yen Sid/Mickey does in Sorcerer’s Apprentice: You essentially conduct time and space itself, waving your hands to keep time with the streams of light that appear, in the direction they point, in the rhythm of the song.
 If the game was this, it’d be cute, but not special.

 The special comes in the fact that only the first 20 seconds or so of Bohemian Rhapsody is normal.
 Eventually, a special note screen comes on with three areas.
 Waving to the left means the original track plays as recorded.
 The other two completely change the song itself.
 Bohemian Rhapsody’s the most predictable one: Upper right option makes it more of a straight forward power ballad.
 Lower right makes it truly operatic, with sweetened violins, extra piano melodies.
 The song you create can duck in and out of genre at your whim, whenever the screen happens.
 There’s also special screens allowing you to improvise.
 It’s the ultimate incarnation of what Harmonix was trying to do with Frequency/Amplitude 10 years ago.
-You either stretch or squeeze the soundtrack (missed opportunity making it the same soundtrack from Fantasia, though), or you have a sphere allowing you to draw/conduct your own melodies, and have them become a part of the track for the remainder of the song.
+You either stretch or squeeze the soundtrack (missed opportunity making it the same thin white line soundtrack from Fantasia, though), or you have a sphere allowing you to draw/conduct your own melodies, and have them become a part of the track for the remainder of the song.
 By the end, the song is literally whatever weird ass musical odyssey you want it to be.
 And yes, you can definitely play less like the goofy trailer if you desire.
 This is an immense amount of fun, and it’s truer to its namesake than advertised.
 After the song is beaten, more life is revealed.
-The turtle that opened bohemian rhapsody now swims around, playing the piano line from the song.
+The turtle that opened Bohemian Rhapsody now swims around, playing the piano line from the song.
 Further investigating the stuff growing off the turtle’s shell, you notice a group of clams have made their home.
 Interacting with them opens them up, revealing them to be a jazz band.
 You can put together any melody you like out of this area, and your song becomes part of the ambience.
 The goal, of course, is to raise the magic of this area up to its maximum, which would leave you with an ocean teeming with music.
 Again, I find myself thinking of a non-shooter Child of Eden.
-That’s to say, it’s kinda brilliant.

 The good news dropped while waiting for the demo to return is that this will actually be going to 360 as well.
 See?
-Don Mattrick was right(::coughbyaccident::).
+Don Mattrick was right(*coughbyaccident*).
 And while they couldn’t reveal any more of the setlist besides what was shown in the trailer, yes, Night on Bald Mountain is in.
 The guy running the booth had a bit of a knowing smirk on his face when I asked about the possibility of going death metal with it.
 2014.

 3:20–Castlevania: Lords of Shadow 2